AD series engines were used for C/D-class passenger cars and SUVs for the European market and emergency markets in 2005-2018.

 The buying of cars with modern diesel engines (especially "second hand") in the former soviet union territories largely dictated by a false understanding of the economy:

 - a substantial part of the initial safety margin of the car as a whole and in particular the engine has already been spent by the first owner - especially in case of traditionally high-mileage diesel cars;

-- any faults are only the owner difficulties in the absence of a competent service, so perhaps the most popular russian method of new diesel engines "repair" - the resale the car, preferably in a far wild east region;
+- any faults are only the owner difficulties in the absence of a competent service, so perhaps the most popular local method of new diesel engines "repair" - the resale the car, preferably in a far wild east region;

 - despite that low fuel consumption results in significant economy for high annual mileage, the cost of repair of modern diesel engines overlaps any such savings and is totally inadequate in comparison with the price of used cars.

 For example, the price of new original components for AD series: rail - $900, injector (each) - $1000-1200, pump - $3000.

 From an customer points of view Toyota's diesel range has major drawback - the only AD with automatic transmission is low-performance 150 hp version, but some models in principle unavailable with diesel and automatic transmission.